Lumpectomy – The Procedure

 Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.

 Radiation therapy (usually given after lumpectomy) can also affect the look of the breast.
-It can further shrink the breast and change its texture or feel.
+It can make the breast smaller, and it may change its texture or feel.

 When mastectomy may be a better option